- Code INTR8078

 Upon successful completion, students will have the knowledge and skills to:

-- Apply the theories of state-building to critically analyse recent interventions and their outcomes
+- Apply the theories of statebuilding to understand the contemporary challenges and outcomes of international interventions.

 The course is conducted through seminars with an emphasis on interactive teaching aimed at engaging all students in active participation.